Pony-Driland/Website/docs/pages/artistTips.md

 2- Now with the existence of AIs, the process 1 mentioned is being extremely accelerated much faster than you imagine, especially if your original drawings are being used for this.
 This process of forgetting will be even worse if you try to fight this, as you will avoid some AI Trainers who give credits to original artists.

-If you take many years to know how to solve this, your art style has a risk of becoming a public art style without any chance of people knowing you were the original creator of art style.
+If you take many years to know how to solve this, your art style has a risk of becoming a public art style without any chance of people knowing you were the original creator of the art style.

 All art styles inevitably mix with the art style of other artists until it becomes an common art style.
 This effect is easier to be perceived in character poses where the probability of a same pose being repeated in various different art styles is higher.